 Ongoing evaluation and review of Library materials is necessary to maintain a viable collection that meets the Library's needs and is of current interest to patrons.
 Physically deteriorated, duplicate, superseded and/or obsolete materials may be replaced or removed at the professional staff’s discretion.
 Materials that have not circulated in more than 1 year may also be removed.
 Updated versions may be purchased when indicated.
 Staff may use collection analysis software to inform

 Reconsideration of Materials

 Any citizen may request that the Library reconsider materials that are part of the collection.
 If a citizen wishes to make a complaint they should do so by calling the library administration office or contacting the City Librarian at email@example.com.
 The City Librarian, upon receipt of a formal complaint, will appoint an ad hoc committee of staff librarians to review the material in question and report their findings within one month.
 The City Librarian will use the findings of the committee to assist his decision regarding the retention of the item.
+The complainant will be notified in writing of the City Librarian's decision.
 The City Librarian shall include information on any formal complaints, and his decision with regard to the challenged materials, in the monthly report to the Library Board.
-The complainant will be notified in writing of the City Librarian's decision.

 Decatur Public Library encourages and accepts donations of materials, with the understanding that the decision whether to add gifts to the collection will be based on the same criteria that govern purchased materials.
-The donor of gift materials does so with the understanding that the library reserves the right to assign gifts wherever needs exist and to dispose of gifts as it sees fit.
+The donor of gift materials does so with the understanding that the Library reserves the right to assign gifts wherever needs exist and to dispose of gifts as it sees fit.
 Decatur Public Library does not accept gifts of self-published materials.
 Generally, gifts not added to the collection will be donated to the Friends of the Library for their book sales.
 Gifts to the Library cannot be returned to donor.